mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 By this approach we found 1,924 chimeras in 309 seconds.
 Just so you know, if you use the Uclust package, the Uchime implementation there is faster.
-We\'re using the public domain open source version of the code, which is slower (but clearly, still fast).
-For the purposes of this tutorial we\'ll use this last approach, which generates the files stool.trim.unique.good.filter.unique.precluster.fasta.uchime.chimera and stool.trim.unique.good.filter.unique.precluster.fasta.uchime.accnos.
+We're using the public domain open source version of the code, which is slower (but clearly, still fast).
+For the purposes of this tutorial we'll use this last approach, which generates the files stool.trim.unique.good.filter.unique.precluster.fasta.uchime.chimera and stool.trim.unique.good.filter.unique.precluster.fasta.uchime.accnos.
 Now we want to use the [remove.seqs](remove.seqs) command to